[Michlib-l] digital signage compiled responses

 Northville District Library

-For what it’s worth, my previous library had tvs hooked on the wall that
+For what its worth, my previous library had tvs hooked on the wall that

 could play the regular tv channels and switch to a certain channel and it